 #3.
 Choose a good pressure canner

-This is why you need a pressure canner – the model pictured above also functions as a pressure cooker with a large capacity.
-It comes with an extended 12-year limited warranty, but what is of vital importance is the pressure dial gauge that indicates the full range of processing pressures.
-This is very important when adjusting pressure for higher altitudes.
+This is why you need a reliable pressure canner – and one with a pressure dial gauge that indicates the full range of processing pressures.
+This is very important when adjusting the pressure for higher altitudes.
 It includes a canning/cooking rack and a complete recipe and instruction booklet.

 #5.
 Use a canning funnel

 When filling the jars use a canning funnel and remember to sterilize it before use.
 I prefer the stainless steel type rather than the plastic type.
 The difference is only a couple of dollars.
 Using the canning funnel helps avoid spills on the jar.